agiannotti/lld-code-challenge/README.md

 - Data is displayed in a 4 column grid using flexbox
 - Entire project must be responsive on all screen sizes
 - Create an array of unique categories from the api data
-- Create a dropdown menu that has a list of unique categories you can filter by
+- Create a dropdown menu that has a list of unique categories

 ## Technologies Used